-This chapter describes the steps necessary to install the SuperServer 1028UX-TR4 into a rack and check out the server configuration prior to powering up the system.
-If your server was ordered without processor and memory components, this chapter will refer you to the appropriate sections of the manual for their installation.
+This chapter describes the steps necessary to install the SuperServer 6028UX-TR4 into a rack and check out the server configuration prior to powering up the system.

 Chapter 3: System Interface

 Refer here for details on the system interface, which includes the functions and information provided by the control panel on the chassis as well as other LEDs located throughout the system.